 For autistic individuals, grief may result in:

-- Physical changes — Physical responses such as nausea, headaches, body aches, or menstrual or gastrointestinal irregularities can be common in grieving autistics.
+Physical changes — Physical responses such as nausea, headaches, body aches, or menstrual or gastrointestinal irregularities can be common in autistic grievers.

 Acknowledging an Autistic Adult’s Grief

 We all hope our grief will be acknowledged by those around us.
-Unfortunately for many autistic adults, loss is not always compassionately supported or even recognized.
+Unfortunately for many adults with autism, loss is not always compassionately supported or even recognized.
 This lack of recognition can result in what grief experts call , leaving the griever, autistic or not, feeling that their loss is neither valued nor supported.